luca-s/mpi-master-slave/README.rst

             return data

-At this point one could create each Master with a specific number of slaves and a WorkQueue for each Master.
-Unfortunately this would produce bad performance as one or more Masters might not have tasks to do at certain times of the execution and their slaves would be idle while other Masters might have plenty of work to do.
+At this point one could be tempted to create a Master for each task type and to assign a specific number of slaves and a WorkQueue to each Master.
+That would work but unfortunately it would produce bad performance.
+One or more Masters might not have tasks to do at certain times of the execution and their slaves would be idle while other Masters might have plenty of work to do but they would be unable to access the Slaves owned by the other Masters.

-What we want to achieve is to let Masters lend/borrow slaves with each others when they are idle so that they make the most out of their slaves.
+What we want to achieve is to let Masters lend/borrow slaves with each others when the Slaves are idle, so that no Slaves is going to be useless.
 To do that we make use of the MultiWorkQueue class that handles multiple Masters and where each Master can have an optional limit on the number of slaves.
 MultiWorkQueue moves slaves between Masters when some of them are idles and gives slaves back when the Masters have work again.

 .. code:: python